 Fair Housing

-Community Associations Institute (CAI) supports the right of all individuals to be free from illegal discrimination on the basis of race, color, religion, sex, familial status, national origin or disability.
-Although sexual orientation has not been included in the federal Fair Housing Act at this time, seventeen states and some local ordinances do protect this status.
-CAI also supports the right of community associations to enforce their covenants, bylaws and rules, provided they do not illegally discriminate against any protected class.
+Community Associations Institute (CAI) supports the right of all individuals to be free from illegal discrimination on the basis of race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin, or disability.
+CAI also supports the right of community associations to enforce their covenants, bylaws, and rules provided they do not illegally discriminate against any protected class.

-CAI encourages fair and reasonable interpretations and administration of, or changes to, fair housing acts and related legislation and regulations.
+CAI encourages fair and reasonable interpretations and administration of, or changes to, federal, state, and local fair housing acts and related legislation and regulations.

 Additionally, the Equal Credit Opportunity Act, which may apply to community associations, prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age, because an applicant receives income from a public assistance program, or because an applicant has in good faith exercised any right under the Consumer Credit Protection Act.